lgarron/webauthn-json/README.md

 `@github/webauthn-json` served as an ecosystem prototype of the functionality was [developed into the built-in browser methods](https://github.com/w3c/webauthn/wiki/Explainer:-JSON-Serialization-Methods).
 The built-in methods are compatible with `@github/webauthn-json` encoding, so you can use them as a drop-in substitute.
 We strongly recommend doing so, since:

-- The browser-native JSON parsing functions are increasingly receiving fields and features (such as user-agent hints and the `prf` extension) that `@github/webauthn-json` will never receive.
+- The browser-native JSON parsing functions are already available for the vast majority of users.
+- They are increasingly receiving fields and features (such as user-agent hints and the `prf` extension) that `@github/webauthn-json` will never receive.
 - Removing `@github/webauthn-json` from your codebase will remove code from your authentication pages, reducing load times for your users and reducing the chance you will need to debug issues.

 ## Fallback (not recommended)